 Once back at the villa, we will have a wine tasting and lunch.
-A sommelier will visit the villa for a our lessons.
+A sommelier will visit the villa for our lessons.
 We’ll sample local specialties and learn what to look for in a good wine.
-After we pick up few delicious new tips, we’ll have share the wine over light local treats.
+After we pick up a few delicious new tips, we’ll share the wine over light local treats.

-After lunch, we’ll head to a nearby ceramics center with a kiln that dates back to before 1 A.D.
+Then after lunch, we’ll head to a nearby ceramics center with a kiln that dates back to before 1 A.D.
 We can watch as Italian artisans craft beautiful items by hand and pick up some amazing souvenirs.